Cleaning & Caring for Scleral Lenses

 Cleaning your scleral lenses is vital for your eye health, and so are follow-up appointments with your eye doctor, who will provide you with specific lens cleaning instructions and ensure that your vision remains clear, safe & secure.

-Mississauga Vision Centre and Brampton Vision Centre serves patients from Mississauga, Brampton, Toronto and Georgetown, all throughout Ontario
+Mississauga Vision Centre and Brampton Vision Centre serves patients from Mississauga, Brampton, Vaughan and Oakville, all throughout Ontario